Written by Medibank

 What is type 1 diabetes?

-Type 1 diabetes is an autoimmune condition where the pancreas stops producing insulin, the hormone that controls your blood sugar levels.
+Type 1 diabetes is an autoimmune condition where the pancreas stops producing insulin, the hormone that controls your blood glucose (sugar) levels.
 The exact cause is unknown, and the disease can’t be prevented by changes in your lifestyle.

 What are type 1 diabetes symptoms?

-The symptoms of type 1 diabetes may occur relatively suddenly.
-Some warning signs to look out for include:
+The signs and symptoms of type 1 diabetes may occur relatively suddenly in children, and slower in adults.
+Here are some warning signs to look out for:

 - feeling excessively thirsty